Nyovani Madise: Scholarship

 "Is Poverty a Driver for Risky Sexual Behaviour?
-Evidence from National Surveys of Adolescents in four African Countries" (2007) Link
+Evidence from National Surveys of Adolescents in four African Countries" (2007)

 Madise co-authored this article with Eliya Zulu and James Ciera.
 The research was motivated by two factors; firstly, the high prevalence of HIV among young people in Africa.
 Secondly, the fact that there did not seem to be an academic consensus on the relationship between poverty and risky sexual behaviour in Africa; the results would depend on the type of data collected, the number of participants and what the working definition of sexual intercourse was.
 At the Macro level research has shown that poorer countries suffer more than wealthier ones when there is an HIV epidemic.
 On a Micro level though some of the wealthiest countries in Sub-Saharan Africa such as Botswana and South Africa have the highest rates of HIV in the region.
 This is counterintuitive to data at the Macro level which supports the fact that poorer countries will likely have fewer resources to invest in prevention services.
 Finally, on an grass root level, there seems to be a positive relationship between wealth and the prevalence of HIV on the African continent.
 The spread of HIV in African countries is linked to mobility.
 Wealthier people will travel and expose themselves more to people with HIV thus facilitating the spread.

-To get to the root of this issue Madise, Zulu and Cierra set out to address this by collecting data from four countries Burkina Faso, Malawi, Uganda and Ghana with over 19,500 participants between the ages of 12 and 19.
+Madise, Zulu and Cierra set out to address this by collecting data from four countries Burkina Faso, Malawi, Uganda and Ghana with over 19,500 participants between the ages of 12 and 19.
 These countries were chosen because they would provide different levels and contexts of HIV prevalence.
 Their results showed that girls who are in the wealthiest quintiles in Malawi, Burkina Faso and Ghana had later sexual debut compared to those who are poor.
 This was not the case for Uganda.
 Furthermore, wealthy adolescents were more likely to have used condoms in their last sexual act.
 Finally in Uganda and Ghana wealth status had a positive relationship with the likelihood to have more partners.
 The report that poverty increases the likelihood of poor girls having sex is consistent with research that has shown that this is done in exchange for gifts and money.
 The paper also highlights that adolescents who are in school are more likely to engage in sexual intercourse before those who are not in school.
 The paper concludes that poverty influences the likelihood of risky sexual behaviour, especially among young females.